-Serving customers for 200 years and counting, This Financial Institute Group provides a broad range of banking products and services to more than 12 million customers.
+Serving customers for 200 years and counting, This Financial Institutions Group provides a broad range of banking products and services to more than 12 million customers.
 The goal was to provide a vision to customers, an organization that defines great customer experience and refreshing the brand expression.

 What I did: